robbintt/sicp/README.md

 - Incorrect answers were discovered by observing Bill The Lizard's answers.
 They are rare and annotated as such.
 - I received 'hints' by observing the correct answer after failing, very rarely the intermediate work.
 I believe I did have to refer to intermediate work once.

+##### Todo

+- Write a chapter 1 outline with: summary, glossary, tricks, and highlights.
+    - Write a problem set digest of some sort.
+What would be useful?
+Could start by dumping all problem comments into an outline.

 ##### Structure
 - `examples` - all book examples typed with supporting code